steve-a-edwards/course-support/datapower.md

 <b>Survey Links - WE761G, Feb 2022</b>

 The following survey links will not work as expected using Chrome.
-Use instead Firefox / Safari / ...<br/> Also, the surveys are only available on the last day:
+Use instead Firefox / Safari / ...<br/> Also, the surveys are only available on the last day.
+You will be asked to Login, but all you need is your email (no password needed!):

 [WE761 Online Survey link - Swedish students](https://www.metricsthatmatter.com/url/u.aspx?3B35E1D9D180786595)
 [WE761 Online Survey link - UK student](https://www.metricsthatmatter.com/url/u.aspx?4F287CD4B180789141)